actionhero/actionhero/site/source/includes/docs/core/actions.md

 Here's an example of a simple action which will return a random number to the client:

-You can also define more than one action per file if you would like, to share common methods and componants (like input parsers):
+You can also define more than one action per file if you would like, to share common methods and components (like input parsers):

 ```javascript